Gregofi/t86-with-debug/docs/source-info.md

 `PUSH R0`, if it is at `[R0]`, use `PUSH 0; PUSH R0; ADD`.

 The program itself is written either in backticks `` `BASE_REG_OFFSET -2` `` or
 in square brackets `[PUSH 0; PUSH R0; ADD]`.
 The backticks allow only zero or one instruction, the brackets allow arbitrary amount.
+If some variable has an unknown location, you can either provide an empty (`[]`) program or just leave the information out altogether.